jefferickson/cn/README.md

 # cn

+Usage: `cn [-d] LABEL FILE`

 A handle little utility to give you the index (1-based) of a label/column name in a header of a CSV.
+Using the `-d` flag, only the data under the label/column name is returned.

 For example: